george-hawkins/scorpi-b-/README.md

 Review: Graspinghand gooseneck camera mount
 ===========================================

-This camera mount is very simply so there's not much more to say than that I found it to be excellent and I'm surprised this kind of camera mount isn't more popular.
+This camera mount is very simple so there's not much more to say than that I found it to be excellent and I'm surprised this kind of mount isn't more popular.
 This mount is made by Graspinghand, is called the Scorpi B+ and can be found [here](http://graspinghand.bigcartel.com/product/scorpi-b).

 ![in action side](in-action-side.jpg)

 ![in action front](in-action-front.jpg)

-You can easily position you camera module to point exactly where you want as shown above.
+You can easily position your camera module to point exactly where you want, as shown above.

 The mount comes nicely packed:

 ![in package](in-package.jpg)

 There's a bolt and two nylon washers for attaching your camera module.
-I always like nylon washers - especially so as I've heard stories of people shorting certain camera modules via the mounting holes (nylon washers should minimize this risk).
+I always like nylon washers - especially as I've heard stories of people shorting certain camera modules via the mounting holes (nylon washers should minimize this risk).

 I don't know how the gooseneck is made - I assumed it would just be something like a stiff piece of copper wire, but it's much nicer than that.
 It's very easy to flex into any position you want and (unlike many cheap gooseneck lamps) it really stays put in the position you choose.